R-CoderDotCom/econocharts/README.md

 # econocharts
 Microeconomic graphs made with ggplot2

+This package allows creating microeconomic charts in R with simple functions.
+This package inspiration is [reconPlots](https://github.com/andrewheiss/reconPlots) by Andrew Weiss.

 THE PACKAGE IS UNDER HEAVY DEVELOPMENT.
 WORK IN PROGRESS.
 You can suggest ideas submiting an Issue

 ## Index
 - [Installation](#installation)